 7 Home Office Designs to Make Working from Home More Stylish

-Working from home is quickly becoming the new normal.
+Working from home has now become the new normal.
 But whether it’s a permanent arrangement or just for the short term, a suitable home office set up is essential to keep productivity flowing.
 Along with the cardinal rules of getting up and dressed (even if just in loungewear), to work from home effectively you need a designated space to go to get you into ‘work’ mode, but somewhere you can also turn your back on when the working day is done.
 If now’s the time to re-evaluate your working from home set up, we’ve got our favorite home office designs of the moment to inspire you…

 1. Small Home Office